 Successful SaaS App Features: Specific and Relevant Value Proposition

-As with any app, but especially with B2B SaaS apps, yours should be a solution with a clear value proposition.
+Firstly, as with any app, but especially with B2B SaaS apps, yours should be a solution with a clear value proposition.

-It should solve a problem integrated with your clients’ infrastructure and very much intertwined with their immediate ROI.
+Therefore, it should solve a problem integrated with your clients’ infrastructure and very much intertwined with their immediate ROI.

 Successful SaaS App Features: Availability and Portability